Famous hot springs, great heritage, and fantastic views of Mt Fuji at a world-class resort

-Situated in the southwest of Kanagawa Prefecture in the Fuji-Hakone-Izu National Park is the town of Hakone.
-It is famous both inside and outside of Japan as a resort area brimming with natural hot springs of the highest quality, and for its stunning views of Mt.
-Fuji .
+The town of Hakone is situated in western Kanagawa Prefecture, and is part of Fuji-Hakone-Izu National Park .
+It is famous both inside and outside of Japan as a resort area brimming with natural hot springs of the highest quality, and for its stunning views of Mt Fuji .

 - Soaking in some of the country's finest hot springs